Migraine Headaches (cont.)

 Experts aren't sure what causes migraines.

 They run in families, and experts have found a genetic link.
-But it is not clear why some people get migraines and others don't.
+But it isn't clear why some people get migraines and others don't.

 Certain things can bring on a migraine.
 These are called triggers.
 Your triggers may be different from someone else's.
 Having several triggers increases the chance you will get migraines.